Verbal Self-Defense Strategies

 Having too much to do in not enough time can leave you feeling overwhelmed and anxious.
 Rather than tackling the mountain, it becomes easier to avoid it altogether, but that only makes the problem worse.
 Here's what you can do to get yourself unstuck.

 Before you start the New Year, make a quick analysis of your current business condition so that you can make the appropriate adjustments.
-Here are 10 questions you can ask now so you'll know what direction your business should take in 2011.
+Here are 10 questions you can ask now so you'll know what direction your business should take going forward.

 Make Better Business Decisions

 Making decisions for your business can lead to unintended consequences and frustration.
-Here's how you can walk through the decision making process to make the best decisions possible.
+Here's how you can walk through the process to make the best decisions possible.

 Living and Working with Purpose